luisjure/csound-vim/README.md

 #### with a plugin manager (recommended)

-`csound-vim` is compatible with [pathogen](https://github.com/tpope/vim-pathogen).
-If you have it installed, you can install the plugin the usual way:
+`csound-vim` is compatible with the [pathogen](https://github.com/tpope/vim-pathogen) plugin manager.
+If pathogen is properly installed and configured, the plugin can be installed the usual way:

     cd $HOME/.vim/bundle
     git clone git://github.com/luisjure/csound-vim/